holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.5 Rep Links

-If a Circle contains Roles filled by Partners beyond just the Circle Lead(s) of the Circle, one of those Partners may be selected to represent the Circle within its Super-Circle's Governance Process as a ***"Rep Link"***, with the definition given in Appendix A. No more than one Partner may serve as that Role/Circle's Rep Link, unless allowed by the Circle Lead of the containing Circle.
+If a Circle contains Roles filled by Partners beyond just the Circle Lead(s) of the Circle, one of those Partners may be selected to represent the Circle within its Super-Circle's Governance Process as a ***"Rep Link"***, with the definition given in Appendix A. No more than one Partner may serve as that Role/Circle's Rep Link, unless allowed by a Circle Lead of the Super-Circle.
 All Partners serving as Role Lead for a Role within the Circle may participate in the selection process, unless excluded from the Circle's Governance Process under another rule in this Constitution.
 By default, selecting a Rep Link happens via the election process and rules defined in Article 3, however a Policy may specify an alternate process.
 Anyone serving as a Circle Lead for the Circle may not also serve as its Rep Link.

 A Circle may add Accountabilities or Domains to its own Rep Link Role, as well as amend or remove those additions.
 However, no Circle may amend or remove the Purpose or any Accountabilities granted to a Rep Link Role by this Constitution, nor remove the Role entirely.